miguel-stapleton/FfUserApp/README.md

 - Use browser dev tools → Application → Service Workers
 - Check notification permissions in browser settings
 - Test with debug panel batch creation

+## Android Quick-Start (Artists)

+Follow these steps on Android (Chrome):

+1. Open the app URL over HTTPS in Chrome.
+2. Tap the banner/button "Enable notifications" if shown, or go to the menu and enable from settings.
+3. When prompted, allow notifications.
+4. Optional: Install the app (Chrome menu → "Add to Home screen").
+5. You should now receive push notifications when new proposals are available.

+Troubleshooting on Android:

+- Open Chrome → Settings → Site settings → Notifications → ensure the site is Allowed.
+- In the app, open DevTools → Application → Service Workers and verify `/sw.js` is active and running.
+- Check DevTools Console for log lines like `Service Worker registered:` from `lib/push-client.ts`.
+- If you still don’t receive pushes, try re-enabling notifications: unsubscribe (if implemented), then enable again to refresh the subscription.
+- Ensure these env vars are configured on the deployment:
+  - `VAPID_PUBLIC_KEY`, `VAPID_PRIVATE_KEY` (server)
+  - `NEXT_PUBLIC_VAPID_PUBLIC_KEY` (client)

 ## 📊 Data Model Overview